Search Apply Now

 Receive a one-on-one consultation about your study options.

-The Master of Analytics covers a broad spectrum of analytics techniques and principles.
+The Master of Analytics covers the broad spectrum of analytics techniques and principles.

 Studying the Master of Analytics requires a sound knowledge of maths and statistics.
 Therefore, we require applicants to have successfully completed at least a first-year undergraduate statistic unit or provide evidence of qualifications and/or training to be considered.